VINAYtron/Agency-Website/README.md

-This is Single Page Static Website .
+This is a Single Page Static Website .
 Tech ---> HTML, CSS, JS